HDMI cables buying guide

 Choosing the right HDMI cables can be tricky.
 Older cables don't support the latest features.
 The latest HDMI 2.0 cables support 4K TV and HDR (High Dynamic Range).

-In this article, we'll explain what the differences are among the different versions of HDMI, including the most recent one: HDMI 2.0a.
+In this article, we'll explain what the differences are among the different versions of HDMI, including the most recent one: HDMI 2.0b.

 You’ll learn what kind of HDMI cables you need for a 4K TV.
 And finally, we'll look at some real-world HDMI hookup issues along with solutions and workarounds.

-HDMI's pure-digital interface is the best way to connect high-resolution components — Blu-ray players, the PlayStation® 3 and Xbox 360™ game consoles, and HD-capable satellite and cable TV set-top boxes — to HDMI-equipped high-definition TVs and home theater receivers.
+HDMI's pure-digital interface is the best way to connect high-resolution components — Blu-ray players, media streamers, the latest game consoles, and HD-capable satellite and cable TV set-top boxes — to HDMI-equipped TVs, home theater receivers, and sound bars.

 These days, HDMI is often the only way to make an HD-capable connection.
-Although most TVs still have a component input, it has virtually disappeared on Blu-ray players.
+Although a few TVs still have a component input, it has virtually disappeared on Blu-ray players.

-So if you like high-definition pictures — and who doesn't? — you'll definitely want HDMI connections on your gear.
+So if you like high-definition and 4K pictures — and who doesn't? — you'll definitely want HDMI connections on your gear.

 HDMI is the connection of choice for carrying HD and 4K Ultra HD video signals.
 It can also support up to eight channels of high-resolution audio.